explainers-by-googlers/cross-origin-storage/security-privacy-questionnaire.md

 ## 02. Do features in your specification expose the minimum amount of information necessary to implement the intended functionality?

 Yes, the API exposes only the existence of a file with a known hash and provides read access to it.
 By default, exposure is limited to Same-Site contexts.
 No additional metadata is exposed.
 Write access is always granted, analogously to how pages may freely store data until their quota is exhausted in mechanisms such as the Origin Private File System, IndexedDB, or the Cache API.
 The optional `origins` field allows developers to further minimize exposure by restricting resource access to a trusted set of origins.
 Global sharing of resources is strictly an opt-in operation.
-User agents that disallow third-party cookies by default are expected not to expose the COS API.
+In browsers that still support third-party cookies, user agents are expected to make this API available only in contexts where third-party cookies are enabled.

 ## 03. Do the features in your specification expose personal information, personally-identifiable information (PII), or information derived from either?